 UE behaviour during cancelled measurement gap occasions is specified in TS 38.213 [3].

-The UE shall cancel the gap provided that the time offset between the DCI indication of cancellation of measurement gap and the start of the measurement gap occasion including MGTA is not smaller than X in table 9.1.14.4-1.
+The UE shall cancel the gap provided that the time offset between the DCI indication of cancellation of measurement gap and the start of the measurement gap occasion including MGTA is not smaller than the UE capability indicated by minimumTimeOffset-r19 [2].

-Table 9.1.14.4-1: Time offset X between the indication of cancellation of measurement gap and the start of measurement gap occasions including MGTA
+Table 9.1.14.4-1: Void